Cinco - Step 3

 doesn't parse, we get a configuration that will end up making no changes to the default

-(which will fail on connect, because we haven't specified any URLs).
+DocumentStore(which will fail on connect, because we haven't specified any URLs).
 Maybe this is better, maybe not, but it demonstrates that there is a way to handle bad JSON other than an exception. -

-statement uses the destructuring form to "unwrap" the DU's inner value. - This version will raise an exception if we attempt to set an option that we do not recognize (something like "Databsae" - not that anyone I know would ever type it like that...).
+ObjectandString(andNumber, though we don't have any) are Chiron types (cases of a DU, actually), so ourmatchstatement uses the destructuring form to "unwrap" the DU's inner value. - This version will raise an exception if we attempt to set an option that we do not recognize (something like "Databsae" - not that anyone I know would ever type it like that...).

-, but it gives us control over the deserialization.
+So, it's more code than JsonConvert.fromJson, but it gives us control over the deserialization.
 If we get an

 unexpected parameter, our exception tells what that parameter is.
 We could also write this in such a way as to raise an

-parameter.
+exception if the parsed JSON doesn't include a Url parameter.
 And, while the parsing of JSON is still in a black box,

 how we handle each value is not.

-Moving on to configuring the DocumentStore
+Moving on to configuring the DocumentStore:

 1: 2: 3: 4: 5: 6: 7: 8: |